 Do you offer a trade discount to other booksellers?

 Yes.
 See here for wholesale rates.

 The Obolus Press operates outside of the literary establishment; it has never applied for, nor received, a government or arts council grant.
 This artistic endeavour relies entirely on the sale of books — to beautiful people of discerning taste and profound erudition.

 What is an obolus?

-If you are a Canadian publisher, why are your prices in US dollars?
+Why are your prices in US dollars?

-Are you accepting submissions?
+Do you accept submissions?